nnienaber2/conduct/terminology.md

 ### Information
 In [Era of Health](terminology.md#era-of-health) Legal documents, this refers to both “[Protected Health Information (PHI)](terminology.md#protected-health-information-phi)”, and "[Personal Information](terminology.md#personal-information)".

+### Instrumental activities of daily living (IADLs)
+Are not necessary for fundamental functioning, but they let an individual live independently in a community by aheiving [Activities of daily living (ADLs)](terminology.md#activites-of-daily-living-adls).

+* Cleaning and maintaining the house
+* Managing money
+* Moving within the community
+* Preparing meals
+* Shopping for groceries and necessities
+* Taking prescribed medications
+* Using the telephone or other form of communication

 ### Internal Terminology
 See [Access Grant](terminology.md#access-grant), [Connection](terminology.md#connection), [User](terminology.md#user), [Organization](terminology.md#organization), [Patient](terminology.md#patient), [Practitioner](terminology.md#practitioner).